Renewable energy in South Africa: Solar energy

 Solar energy is light and heat that is radiated from the Sun.
 It is then transformed into electricity through photovoltaics (PV) or concentrated solar power (CSP).
 Solar energy in South Africa is primarily based in PV and CSP.
 The levelized cost of solar electricity is relative to the quality and quantity of solar radiation in South Africa.
 The same plant can produce up to 20% more electricity for the same capital investment in South Africa compared to countries in Europe.
 The furthest area in the west of the country receives the highest levels of solar radiation, ranging from 2100 kWh/m2 to more than 2300 kWh/m2.
 Solar power production in South Africa is supposed to reach 8400 MW by the year 2030.
-South Africa implemented a solar park in the Northern Cape region that is set to deliver 180,000 megawatts of annual solar energy to the country.
+South Africa implemented a solar park in the Northern Cape region that is set to deliver 180,000 MWh of annual solar energy to the country.
 It is estimated that only 3000 km^2 of land used for solar electricity is required to meet South Africa's demand.

 Solar energy is a low-cost source of energy compared to traditional non-renewable energy resources in South Africa.
 The introduction of solar power plants has stimulated the economy and created jobs within the country.
 South Africa's land cover receives an average of 2,500 hours of sunshine per year.
 Solar energy systems have a high initial cost, but typically return the investment within 5 to 8 years.
 The use of solar energy in South Africa is driving the use of other renewable energy sources including wind, hydroelectric, and biomass.